-- 25. Utilize interpersonal and communication skills that result in the effective exchange of information and collaboration with patients and their families. - 26.
-Utilize interpersonal and communication skills that result in the effective interprofessional exchange of information and collaboration with other healthcare professionals.
+- 25. Utilize interpersonal and communication skills that result in the effective exchange of information and collaboration with patients and their families, including those from diverse populations (see Glossary, "Diverse populations"). - 26.
+Utilize interpersonal and communication skills that result in the effective interprofessional exchange of information and collaboration with other healthcare professionals, including those from diverse populations (see Glossary, "Diverse populations").

 - 27. Respect the dignity and privacy of patients while maintaining confidentiality in the delivery of interprofessional care. - 28.
 Maintain comprehensive, timely, accurate, and legible healthcare records. - 29.
 Transfer the responsibility for care of the patient to other qualified providers in a manner that assures continuity of care and patient safety. - 30.
-Teach others.
+Teach others (see Glossary, "Teach others").